Hana no Asuka-gumi!

 Hana no Asuka-gumi! (花のあすか組!) is a Japanese manga by Satosumi Takaguchi serialized in Monthly Asuka.
-It was adapted into a television drama series, two live action films, two OVAs and two drama CDs.
+It was adapted into a television drama series, two live-action films, two OVAs, and two drama CDs.
 It is one of the series with delinquent girls (sukeban) popular in the 1980s.
 Two new manga series were published, one from 2003 to 2009 and the other from 2007 to 2008.

-Recently, in July 2019, a new manga series was released called Hana no Asukagumi!
+In July 2019, a new manga series was released called Hana no Asukagumi!
 Infinity and it ended on November 7, 2021.

 Reception

-More than 10 million copies were sold of the manga by November 2005.
+More than 10 million copies of the manga had been sold by November 2005.